Disposal guide

 Fallback when state program + bulk pickup aren't options

 A growing number of independent recyclers accept mattresses for $20-40 each.
 Coverage is uneven by region.
-ClearPath surfaces the verified nearest option for your ZIP if one exists; if not, falls back to bulk pickup recommendation.
+ClearPath shows the verified nearest option for your ZIP if one exists, and falls back to a bulk-pickup recommendation if not.

 Junk-hauler pickup

 Services like 1-800-GOT-JUNK or LoadUp will haul a mattress for $75-150.
-Convenient but the most expensive option.
-Reserve for cases where the mattress can't be moved to the curb (apartment without elevator, mobility constraints).
+Convenient, but the most expensive option.
+Worth it when the mattress cannot easily be moved to the curb (an apartment without an elevator, mobility constraints).

 Step-by-step: prep + handoff

 1. 1.
 Check your state.
-CA, CT, RI residents — go to byebyemattress.com first; it's free.
+If you live in CA, CT, or RI, go to byebyemattress.com first.
+It is free.

 2. 2.
 Assess condition.
-Stain-free + tear-free + < 10 years old → donation is possible; otherwise recycle.
+Stain-free, tear-free, and under 10 years old means donation is possible.
+Otherwise, recycle.

 3. 3.
 Bag it.
-Wrap in a plastic mattress bag (sold at U-Haul, Home Depot for ~$10) — required by most sanitation programs.
+Wrap the mattress in a plastic mattress bag (sold at U-Haul or Home Depot for about $10).
+Most sanitation programs require it.

 4. 4.
 Look up your local option.
-Use ClearPath /check with your ZIP — we'll show the verified local rule + nearest site.
+Try /check with your ZIP.
+We will show the verified local rule and the nearest site.

 Frequently asked